-Truck stops were only mentioned by a few that responded to the survey.
+Truck stops were only mentioned in comments by a few that responded to the survey, both in a positive and negative view.
 A modern truck stop is an intensive use - tall lighting pylons, large obtrusive signs with animated message centers, broad expanses of impervious surface, diesel clatter and smoke, engine brakes, and heavy traffic - that would be the antithesis of the low-to-medium intensity uses favored by respondents, and contrary to the desire of most township residents to preserve a low-key rural atmosphere.